netresearch/dhl-module-rates-express/doc/src/SetupDoc/hints.rst

 To get and print DHL packaging labels, the shipment information needs to be exported from Magento® to DHL Express via a third-party system.

+Technically, DHL Express is an offline shipping method.

 Language support
 ----------------